-- Reserve your plot: We can arrange for you to view suitable properties or go through plans with you at our office if the property has yet to be completed.
+- Reserve your plot: We can arrange for you to view your property or go through plans with you if your property has yet to be completed.
 If you're happy with your property you can place a reservation by paying a fee of £250.
 Your reservation will hold the property within the timescales that we have agreed in order for you to obtain your mortgage and exchange contracts.

 - Instruct your solicitor: We can provide you with a list of solicitors who are experienced in dealing with shared ownership, or you can choose your own.
 We will then send a memorandum of sale to your solicitor which covers all the details of your purchase.